lzqsd/InverseRenderingOfIndoorScene/README.md

 The current implementation has 3 major differences from the original CVPR20 implementation.
 * In the new models, we do not use spherical Gaussian parameters generated from optimization for supervision.
 That is mainly because the optimization proceess is time consuming and we have not finished that process yet.
 We will update the code once it is done.
 * The resolution of the second cascade is changed from 480x640 to 240x320.
 We find that the networks can generate smoother results with smaller resolution.
-* We remove the light source segmentation mask as input.
+* We remove the light source segmentation mask as an input.
 It does not have a major impact on the final results.

 ## Reference
 [1] Dai, A., Chang, A. X., Savva, M., Halber, M., Funkhouser, T., & Nießner, M. (2017).
 Scannet: Richly-annotated 3d reconstructions of indoor scenes.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5828-5839).